Floydlang/floyd/Docs/Floyd toplevel.md

 This is the motherboard's start function.
 It will find, create and and connect all resources, runtimes and other dependencies to boot up the motherboard and to do executibe decisions and balancing for the motherboard.

-### VALUES AND SIGNALS

-All signals and values use Floyd's immutable types, provided by the Floyd runtime.
-Whenever a value, queue element or signal is mentioned, *any* of Floyd's types can be used -- even huge multi-gigabyte nested structs or collections.

-### CLOCK, STATE AND THE INBOX

-This it the how to express time / mutation / concurrency.

-# CLOCK, STATE and THE INBOX -- THE DETAILS

-A clock allows the code to block and other code can still execute (like a thread) and it allows the code to run on another hardware thread.

-States are independant memory on the motherboard.
-It is used to implement a controller or mediator and often used inside clocks to give them independent state.

-Every state needs to be attached to a clock.
+# CONCURRENCY AND TIME IN DETAIL

+The goal with Floyd's concurrency model is to be:

+1. Simple and robust pre-made mechanisms for each concurrency needs.
+Avoid general-purpose!
+2. Composable
+3. Allow you to make a static design of your concurrency.
+4. Separate out parallellism into a separate mechanism.
+5. Avoid problematic constructs like threads, locks, callback hell, nested futures and await/asyc -- dead ends of concurrecy.
+6. Supply means to expose execution parallellism for the separate parallisation features.
+7. Let you control/tune how many threads and cores to use for what parts of the system independantly of the code.

+The building block for this is the actor (similar to Erlang's or Elexir's processes) - using an inbox, a state value and a function.

+The actor represents a little standalone process that listens to messages from other actors.
+Those actors may run in the same or other hardware threads or green threads or even synchronously.

+When an actor receieves a message, its function is called (now or later) with that message and the actor's previous state.
+The actor does some work - something simple or a big call tree and it ends by returning its new state, which completes the message handling.

+The actor function may be called synchronously when client posts it a message, or it may be run on a green thread, a hardware thread etc. It may be run the next hardware cycle or at some later time.

+This is the only way to keep state in Floyd.

-Inboxes have two purposes:
+The inbox has two purposes:

-1. Allow component to *wait* for external messages.
+1. Allow component to *wait* for external messages using the select() call.

 2. Move messages between different clock-bases -- they are thread safe and atomic.

-### GOALS

-- Small set of explicit and focused and restricted tools.
-Avoid general-purpose!
-- No explicit instantiation of processes via code — they are declared statically inside a top-level process.
-All dynamic allocation of processes are done implicitly via pmap(), via build-in parallelism-setting on process.
-- Composable
-- Handle blocking, threading, concurrency, parallelism, async, distributed into OS processes, machines.
-- Declarative and easy to understand.
-- No DSL like nested completions -- all code should be regular code.
-No callback, no inversion of control or futures.
-- No threads or mutaxes -- operate at a higher level where it's possible to reason about concurrency.
-- OS threading hidden.
-- Allow decoupling system into separate clocks to allow for performance improvements via parallellism.

-### NON-GOALS

-- Detailed control over individual OS threads
-- Express parallelism to improve performance

-### CLOCKS
+You can always post a message to *any* clock-component, even when it runs on another clock.

 A clock is statically instantiated in a motherboard -- you cannot allocate them at runtime.

-Uses a mutable process function to handle messages in inbox.
-Function returns when it has handled its message.

-The clock function is called once per input value, then returns when that value has been processed.
-It CAN chose to block on further input values, which makes it a small state machine.
+The actor function CAN chose to have several selects() which makes it work as a small state machine.

-Floyd uses a simple way to model concurreny, threading and timing losely based on the Erlangs processes, called a "Clock".

-A clock has:
-	1. a function
-	2. an inbox of 0...any values.
-This is an input queue with values.
-The values can be big objects or primitives.
-	3. an address, unique in the worl
-	4. a previous-state value
-	5. Its own address space

-Clients send values into a clocks input queue using its address.
-At some world-time, the clock's function will be called with the first value in the queue and the clock's previous-state.
-When the clock function returns, it provides the next current-value.
-Only the runtime can call the clock-function.

-Clocks consume messages one at a time, in series.

-Clocks tracks their own time separately from other clocks in the system.
+The actors cannot change any other state than its own, excep sending messages to other actors or call unpure functions.
+A clock can send messages to other clocks, optionally blocking on a reply, handling replies via its inbox or not use replies.

 The clock's function is unpure.
 The function can call OS-function, block on writes to disk, use sockets etc. Clocks needs to take all runtimes they require as arguments.
 Clock function also gets input token with access rights to systems.

-A clock can send messages to other clocks, optionally blocking on a reply, handling replies via its inbox or not use replies.

 The runtime can place clocks on different cores and processors or servers.
 You can have several clocks running in parallell, even on separate hardware.
 These forms separate clock circuits that are independent of eachother.

 Clocks are inexpensive, you can use 100.000-ands of clocks.
 Clocks typically runs as M x N threads.
 They may be run from the main thread, a thread team or cooperatively.

-Who advances the clocks?
+Who decides when to advances the clocks?
 Runtime advances a clock when it has at least one message in its inbox.
 Runtime settings controls how runtime prioritizes the clocks when many have waiting messages.

+An actor can be synced to another actor's clock.
+All posts to the inbox will then be synchrnous and blocking calls.
+These types of clock still have their own state and can be used as controllers / mediators -- even when it doesnt need its own thread.

-### CLOCK LIMITATIONS
+### LIMITATIONS

 Cannot find assets / ports / resources — those are handed to it.
 Cannot go find resources, processes etc. These must be handed to it.